Leviticus 25:35-38

 God’s redeemed people must sustain the vulnerable without profiting from their need.

-36 Take no interest from him or profit; but fear your God, that your brother may live among you.
+36 Do not take any interest or profit from him, but fear your God, that your countryman may live among you.

-37 You shall not lend him your money at interest, nor give him your food for profit.
+37 You must not lend him your silver at interest or sell him your food for profit.

-38 I am Yahweh your God, who brought you out of the land of Egypt, to give you the land of Canaan, and to be your God.
+38 I am the LORD your God, who brought you out of the land of Egypt to give you the land of Canaan and to be your God.

 God’s redeemed people must sustain the vulnerable without profiting from their need.